rschmaelzle/rs102/chapters/en/chapter6.md

 ---
 title: 'Chapter 6: Bonus'
 description:
-  "This chapter contains some bonus materials, which will hopefully peek your curiosity to keep learning about Mass Communication and Public Health - even when this class has ended."
+  "This chapter contains some bonus materials, which will hopefully peek your curiosity to keep learning about some more specific methods within the domain Mass Communication and Public Health - even when this class has ended.
+Of note, you can do the Reflections below the videos, but you don't have to - they will not be counted as Quiz-Points."
 prev: /chapter5
 next: null
 type: chapter